Quick Answer

 Exam Tip: Gotchas

-Why the Two Rules Work in Tandem
+Why Do the Two Rules Work in Tandem?

 Think of it this way: Without the prohibited-representations rule, an underwriter could use the AON label as marketing material and then ignore the refund obligation when the deal fell short.
-Without the escrow rule, the underwriter could honor the refund obligation only if it happened to still have the money on hand.
+Without the investor-payment rule, the underwriter could honor the refund obligation only if it happened to still have the money on hand.
 Together the two rules close both ends of the loop.

 Exam Tip: Gotchas